cca/koha_patron_import/readme.md

 - Use "create_koha_csv.py" to convert the Informer output into Koha's CSV schema
 - [Batch import the patron CSV](https://library-staff.cca.edu/cgi-bin/koha/tools/import_borrowers.pl) on Koha's staff side

-Formerly, we used separate scripts for faculty and student accounts.
-The data source was also Informer reports (for students) and SQL queries on the Portal database (for faculty), but now we use integrations data from Workday.

 ## Setup

-1. Set up a python virtual environment & install dependencies: `pipenv --three && pipenv shell && pipenv install`
+1. Set up a python virtual environment & install dependencies: `pipenv install && pipenv shell`

 1. Obtain access to CCA Integrations data in Google Cloud (contact the Integrations Engineer).
 There should be JSON files present for employees, students, and courses for recent terms.